Vancouver-KDD/book-study/07-designing-data-Intensive-applications/08-The-Trouble-with-Distributed-Systems/DaveMin/The-Trouble-with-Distributed-Systems.md

 #### Network congestion and queueing
 - Variability of packet delays on computer networks is most often due to Queueing
-  - ex) (Figure 8-2) If several different nodes simultaneously try to send packets to the same destination, the network switch must queue them up and feed them into the destination network link one by one
+  - i.e., (Figure 8-2) If several different nodes simultaneously try to send packets to the same destination
-  - ex) When several different nodes simultaneously try to send packets to the same destination
+    - the network switch must queue them up and feed them into the destination network link one by one
-  - ex) When all CPU cores in the destination are currently busy
+  - i.e., When all CPU cores in the destination are currently busy

 ![](images/fg8-2.jpg "")